 We’re going off the beaten path here and straying away from the mint family with savory.
-Although not found everywhere, it is very common in Canada.
+Although not found everywhere, it is common in Canada.
 While in the U.S. and Europe a lot of people might use sage, in Canada a lot of cooks use savory for meat-based dishes, especially poultry.

 What the uninitiated of you might not know is that savory actually comes in two forms: A summer variety and a winter variety.
 Its flavor though is very similar to sage and thyme, while it is relatively delicate and mild.
 Although its winter variety is slightly more bitter, and both varieties can be slightly peppery.